Kilhadev

 Kilhadevacharya or Kilhadevji was the second Mahant of Gaddi of Galtaji, Jaipur, one of thirty-six dwaras of Ramanandi Sampradaya (Bairagis).
-He succeeded gaddi after his guru Krishna Das Payohari.
+He succeeded gaddi after his guru Krishnadas Payahari.

 He was the Guru of Raja Askaran, ruler of Amber(Jaipur) and Narwar.
-And Diksha Guru of Rupsi Bairagi, son of Prithvi Singh, ruler of Amber(Jaipur) and uncle of Askaran.
+And Diksha Guru of Rupsi Bairagi, son of Prithvi Singh, ruler of Amber (Jaipur) and uncle of Askaran.

 He had good knowledge of Samkhya Darshan and Yoga.
+He emphasized on Yoga Abhyāsa (Yoga Practice) along with Ram Bhakti (devotion to Bhagwan Ram).
+Thus assimilating the yoga practice into his devotional tradition, he propounded the Tapasi tradition of Ramanandi sampradaya.
+He is also credited with authoring Adhyāsadhvaṃsaleśa one of the spiritual Ramanandi text.